mitramir55/PassivePy/README.md

 passive_match(es) : The span of passive form in text raw_passive_count : Number of passive voices
 ```
+You can set the full_passive or truncated_passive to true if you want the same sort of output for these two types of passive. (truncated is a passive without an object of preposition, while a full passive is one with the object of preposition - e.g., this was broken by him.)

 For processing datasets, we have can either analyze the records sentence- or corpus-level.
 Your dataset can be in any format (e.g., CSV, XLSX or XLS).; however, make sure to that it has at least one column with the text that needs to be analyzed.

 In case of large datasets, you can also add `batch_size = ...` and `n_process=...` to speed up the analysis (the default for both is 1).